 When he was a teenager, he lived near one of the first specialist games shops in the UK.
 "That opened my eyes to a range of games beyond Monopoly and other traditional board games," says Jonathan.
 (Monopoly, he tells me, is almost universally hated in the board gaming community, as it is by all rational people).
 "There was a period in the early 2000s when a lot of interesting games had started appearing after the success of Settlers of Catan [the first game to show people the fraught joys of bilateral trade agreements].
 I had a reasonable disposable income and I was buying a huge number of games."

-Even within such a vast collection, Jonathan's got favorites: "The ones I spent longest tracking down are the Twin Peaks [including donuts but no log lady] and Noggin the Nog games.
-My favorite is Princes Of Florence"—in which you are, as the name suggests, a Florentine Prince competing to create the most baller mansion.
+Even within such a vast collection, Jonathan's got favourites: "The ones I spent longest tracking down are the Twin Peaks [including donuts but no log lady] and Noggin the Nog games.
+My favourite is Princes Of Florence"– in which you are, as the name suggests, a Florentine Prince competing to create the most baller mansion.
 Jonathan explains that while this isn't his best game, it does involve juggling.
-This element gives it five victory points—as he himself is a juggler, magician, and unicyclist.
+This element gives it five victory points – as he himself is a juggler, magician and unicyclist.

-He even owns a "six-foot giraffe unicycle."
+He even owns a "six-foot giraffe unicycle".
 After an injury in his early twenties, he focussed on his circus skills until he was good enough to do professional magic and juggling shows at weddings.
-"Performing paid my way through teacher training college," he tells me, which allowed him to quit his job in finance.
-Now he works in a school where he runs a circus skills club that allows him to practice as well as instruct students.
+"Performing paid my way through teacher training college", he tells me, which allowed him to quit his job in finance.
+Now he works in a school where he runs a circus skills club that allows him to practise as well as instruct students.
 "I also run a weekly games club," he adds.

 After 20 years of teaching, Jonathan is finally leaving this year to follow his dreams, after being offered a job to go and work at a board game company.
 "I'll be working as a buyer for a large distributor," he tells me.
 "The maths analysis appeals, and the opportunity to look at new games before they come to market is a major draw, but I am sad to be leaving teaching, as it is a real passion."